harini-r-diggibyte/Big-Data/README.md

 #### HDFS ####
 Similar to data residing in a local file system of a computer, in hadoop data resides in a distributed file system called Hadoop Distributed File System.
-This takes care of the storage part of hadoop applications.
+ - This takes care of the storage part of hadoop applications.
-HDFS created multiple replica of data blocks, distribute them on compute nodes in a cluster. this distribution enables reliable and rapid computations.
+ - HDFS created multiple replica of data blocks, distribute them on compute nodes in a cluster.
+ - This distribution enables reliable and rapid computations.

 #### MAP REDUCE ####
 Map reduce is a massive parallel processing technique used for processing data distributed on a cluster.
+Hadoop deals with data in form of key_value pairs. map reduce divides the task into two phases,
+ - map
-Hadoop deals with data in form of key_value pairs. map reduce divides the task into two phases, map and reduce. mapper formats the data into key-value pairs and inputs the key-value pairs to an intermediate key-value pairs.
+  mapper formats the data into key-value pairs and inputs the key-value pairs to an intermediate key-value pairs.
  Maps are the individual tasks that transform input records into intermediate records.

+ - reduce
-The process of exchanging the intermediate records from map to where they are required by reducers is known as shuffling.
+The process of transferring the intermediate records from map to where they are required by reducers is known as shuffling.
 Reducers sort the itermediate records.
 All of the values with same key are gathered in a single reducer together and the output is stored locally.